-My academic research and related legal and consulting work focuses primarily on technology standards.
+My academic research and related consulting work focuses primarily on technology standards.
 Research focus areas include: a taxonomy of strategic approaches to standards taken by different firms; limitations on the effectiveness of patent disclosure rules in standards setting organizations; open hardware licensing models; the relationship between open source and open standards.

 Open Bike Inc. formed in October 2014 as a social benefit ("B") corporation focused on advancing the vision of the Open Bike Initiative project, which originally launched in January of 2013.
 OBI aims to transform bike sharing with an approach based on open hardware, open source software and open standards.
 Some articles about the effort can be found here and here.
 The logo above links to the OBI project site; check back soon for more information about the venture.